A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: Author Contributions

 \section{Author Contributions}

+M.B. and Y.X.: contributed equally to this work.
 MJB, TGM and FS designed the study.
 MJB performed most of the experiments and performed the initial data analysis.
 CZ contributed to the data analysis and carried out some additional experiments.
 FS and TGM derived the theoretical model.
 YX coded the model under the supervision of TGM.
 FS and MJB drafted the manuscript with contributions from all authors.
 All authors contributed to analyzing, interpreting, and revising the final version of the manuscript.